ANKITH33/Set-Associative-Cache/README.md

 ## Report

-For a detailed explanation of the cache simulator, including design decisions, implementation details, and analysis of results, please refer to the `report.pdf` file.
+For a detailed explanation of the cache simulator, including design decisions, implementation details, and analysis of results, please refer to the `Report.pdf` file.